ruhulmus/pdf-size-reduce/README.md

  ### Execution Process

- Make it executable and Give it permissions to execute by suning bellow command
+ Make the `shrinkpdf.sh` file executable and give it permissions to execute by  bellow command

   ``sudo chmod +x shrinkpdf.sh``